-So there is definitely an opportunity for clean hydrogen to make inroads in to the energy market.
-With a clean, cost-effective production process enabling hydrogen-based energy applications, we see potential for this $100bn per year hydrogen market to grow significantly.
+So there is definitely an opportunity for clean hydrogen to make inroads into the energy market.
+With a clean, cost-effective production process enabling hydrogen-based energy applications, we see the potential for this $100bn per year hydrogen market to grow significantly.

 Hazer has long-term plans to see the Hazer technology in a range of plants that will be cost-competitive alternatives to current on-site industrial chemical plants.
 When this happens Hazer will already be playing a significant part in shifting the ‘clean’ hydrogen needle.

-GP: High purity synthetic graphite is the secondary product of the Hazer Process.
-And along side hydrogen, our synthetic graphite output offers a low cost, high quality alternative to traditional mined or synthetic graphite products.
+High purity synthetic graphite is the secondary product of the Hazer Process.
+And with hydrogen, our synthetic graphite output offers a low-cost, high-quality alternative to traditional mined or synthetic graphite products.

-Recently we produced synthetic graphite of 99% purity under non-optimised conditions.
-And interestingly our graphite characteristics show excellent comparison to high-end commercial forms of graphite such as synthetic spherical graphite used in lithium-ion batteries.
+Recently we produced synthetic graphite of 99% purity under non-optimized conditions.
+And interestingly our graphite characteristics show an excellent comparison to high-end commercial forms of graphite such as synthetic spherical graphite used in lithium-ion batteries.

 These initial results are extremely promising, as the industry currently purifies and uses graphite with much worst impurity levels and impurity types than ours.
 For example, mined graphite and petroleum coke are the main sources of graphite for global uses – both can start with grade or purity far less than 86% with a much broader range of unwanted impurities.
 We are confident our graphite, with a much better initial impurity profile, can economically be purified to the same levels as current market demands.